OmJavia/Open-AI/README.md

-# OpenAI Speech Assistant
+# OpenAI Speech Assistant (Jarvis-like AI)

-**Project Description**: This project is a speech-enabled assistant that uses **OpenAI's GPT API** for intelligent responses, with **Speech Recognition** for voice input.
-The assistant listens to user speech, converts it to text, sends it to OpenAI's API, and speaks back the generated response.
+**Project Description**: This project is a personal AI assistant inspired by *Jarvis*, the AI from Marvel.
+Built using **OpenAI's GPT API**, **Python**, and **Speech Recognition**, this assistant can listen to voice commands, process information, and respond in real-time with intelligent and conversational answers.
+It is designed to offer an interactive, hands-free experience for general knowledge, personal tasks, and even friendly conversations.

 ![Ai](https://github.com/user-attachments/assets/c2bc8e64-315b-45a4-ac42-b07be74031cc)
 ---

 ## Table of Contents